 Where to buy?

-Online Chinese retailer, Gearbest, sent us the sample and sells the Teclast F6 Pro for just over £485 (around $680) at the time of writing.
+Online Chinese retailer, Gearbest, sent us the sample and sells the Teclast F6 Pro for just under $500 as of July 9th 2018.
 Note that while this price includes delivery, it is exclusive of any taxes that may be levied by HMRC or the courier companies on behalf of the vendor.
 Want to buy tech from online Chinese retailers?
 Read this first.

 We’ve had the Tbook 10S, the X98 Plus II, the Tbook 16, the X3 Plus and the X5 Pro.
 All of these were consistently well received, so credit is due to the team of engineers who design Teclast products.